lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Study approaches that benefit from the whole genus persepective are for example phylogenetics and phylogenomics.
 If any bacterial species was introduced once and retained by the host, the genomes of this one species would have persisted through host speciations, and hence a phylogenetic tree of the symbiont will likely resemble that of the host species.
 By the same reasoning, these bacterial genomes associated with _Azolla_ hosts, will cluster together in a phylogentic tree of a broader selection of related bacteria.
-Persistent symbionts may also show signs of genome degradation as the main symbiont _T. azollae_ does.
+Persistent symbionts may also show signs of genome degradation as the main symbiont _N. azollae_ does.
 Awknoledging again that bacterial genomes are more flexible in their content and structure, we may employ the near complete MAGs published here to study their genetic content rather than the presence or absence of a genome as a whole.
 For example, we may find clusters of genes involved in symbiosis or of particular interest to _Azolla_-Rhizobiales symbiosis by pangenomics of a selection of Rhizobiales species, including those associated with _Azolla_, those in symbioses with legumes, and non-symbiotic species.
 Although our sample size is small, we may attempt to mine the pathways found in _Azolla_ associated bacterial genomes for genes under positive selection.